a2stuff/a2d/res/notes/testplan.md

 * Run Apple Menu > Calculator.
 Drag the Calculator window over a volume icon.
 Then drag the Calculator window to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.

 * Run Apple Menu > Calculator.
 Drag the Calculator window to bottom of screen so only title bar is visible.
 Type numbers on the keyboard.
 Verify no numbers are painted on screen.
-Drag window back up.
+Move window back up.
 Verify the typed numbers were input.

 Repeat for Calculator and Sci.Calc:
 * With an English build, run the DA.
 Verify that '.' appears as the decimal separator in calculation results and that '.' when typed functions as a decimal separator.